 The report goes on to say, these groups all want the same things: to care for their families and spend time with them, and to keep their jobs.
 Because the groups have different specific needs however, they tend to believe the attention and help goes to everyone but them.
 This creates animosity between the groups—sort of a divide and conquer effect.

 - Recognize that no group has more claim on the challenge of work-life balance than any other; and,

 - Government and corporate attention should increase in four critical areas—the authors’ suggested missing keys to widespread work-life balance:

 - Workplace flexibility (“When Work Works, A Workplace Flexibility: A Guide for Companies“)

 - Short-term and extended time off for family issues

-- Dependent care —childcare, elder care and care for ill family members (SHRM article on how Employers Can Help)
+- Dependent care —childcare, elder care and care for ill family members

 - Elimination of workplace discrimination for those with family responsibilities.